habitat-sh/habitat/www/source/tutorials/getting-started-process-build.html.md

     Once that process has completed, you can run your Docker image inside a container from any terminal window that has access to the Docker CLI, such as the dev shell container or your host machine.

       > Note: We have to publish the Docker container port number to allow that container to be accessed by the host machine.
-Also, you may need to connect your shell to the machine using `eval "$(docker-machine env default)"`
+Also, you may need to connect your shell to the host machine using `eval "$(docker-machine env default)"` if you are running Mac OS X.

         $ docker run -it -p 8080:8080 myorigin/mytutorialapp
         hab-sup(MN): Starting myorigin/mytutorialapp